CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 ## Scenario Walk-through and Skeleton Program Summary
 ### Goal
-We want the program to take input from the user and add an activity on a timetable.
+We want the program to take an input from the user and add an activity on a timetable.

 ##Setup